joseph280996/portfolio-react/content/sections/1-Funfact.en.md

   "I listen to all kinds of music but prefer classical and lo-fi while working 🎧", "My favorite classical artists are Chopin, Mozart and Vivaldi but I can't name their pieces 🎼", ]
+jumpToAnchor: "Portfolio"
+jumpToAnchorText: "See what I'm up to"
 ---